Top 11 Note-Taking Apps for Writers and Authors in 2023

 8. Quip

 Quip is one of the apps where you can share your documents and collaborate with your team.
-Although it’s best for professional use, integration with Salesforce, you can still use it for your notes.
+Although it’s best for professional use and integration with Salesforce, you can still use it for your notes.

 With an intuitive interface, this app can be your friend while doing daily office work.
 Among many collaborative tools, it includes spreadsheets, images, tasks, etc.